DannyBoyNYC/session-9/readme.md

 ## Homework

-Review the notes below, step through them again using them and the finished version as a guide.
-Finish the form that sends a pirate to the back end, updates the database and displays the new pirate in the front end.
+Review the Routing notes and add a nested route to the pirates display page that links to a pirate detail screen.

 <!-- For your final project you will create a version of the recipes list and details pages in React.